-- (6) Pursuant to Schedule 13G filed on February 13, 2023, the amount reported consists of 3,795,132 shares of Class A common stock beneficially owned, as of February 13, 2023, by Capital International Investors.
-The principal address of Capital International Investors is 333 South Hope Street, 55th Fl, Los Angeles, California 90071. - (7) The number of shares of Class A common stock listed for each individual includes shares directly owned by the individual or through an entity controlled by (or that could be deemed to be controlled by) the individual.
-The number of shares of Class A common stock and the total voting power percentages excludes shares of Class A common stock underlying restricted stock units that are not scheduled to vest within 60 days of the date of this table. - (8) Includes 16,949 shares of Class A common stock owned by New TPG Advisors, Inc. over which Messrs.
-Bonderman and Coulter share beneficial ownership. - (9) TPG Group Holdings holds Common Units and the shares of Class B common stock reflected in this table.
-TPG Partner Units (which are held by our current and former TPG partners) will be exchangeable under certain circumstances for Common Units and shares of Class B common stock held by TPG Group Holdings.
-Current and former TPG partners who exchange TPG Partner Units for such Common Units in turn will have the right, pursuant to the Exchange Agreement, dated as of January 12, 2022, among TPG, TPG Opco Holdings, L.P., TPG Operating Group I, L.P., TPG Operating Group II, L.P., TPG Operating Group III, L.P. and each of the other persons party thereto, to have their Common Units redeemed by the issuing TPG Operating Group partnerships in exchange for cash or, at our election, shares of Class A common stock on a one-for-one basis (or, in certain circumstances, for shares of nonvoting Class A common stock).
-When a Common Unit is so exchanged, a corresponding share of Class B common stock will be automatically cancelled for no additional consideration.
-Because a redemption election does not result in an entitlement to any of our voting securities, the TPG partners listed in the table would not be deemed to beneficially own the shares of Class A common stock that they could receive in respect of their TPG Partner Units.
-The shares of Class B common stock held by TPG Group Holdings are reflected within the beneficial ownership of GP LLC and Messrs.
+- (6) Pursuant to Schedule 13G filed on February 13, 2023, the amount reported consists of 3,795,132 Class A Shares beneficially owned, as of February 13, 2023, by Capital International Investors.
+The principal address of Capital International Investors is 333 South Hope Street, 55th Fl, Los Angeles, California 90071. - (7) The number of Class A Shares listed for each individual includes shares directly owned by the individual or through an entity controlled by (or that could be deemed to be controlled by) the individual.
+The number of Class A Shares and the total voting power percentages excludes Class A Shares underlying restricted stock units that are not scheduled to vest within 60 days of the date of this table. - (8) Includes 16,949 Class A Shares owned by New TPG Advisors, Inc. over which Messrs.
+Bonderman and Coulter share beneficial ownership. - (9) TPG Group Holdings holds Common Units and the Class B Shares reflected in this table.
+TPG Partner Units (which are held by our current and former TPG partners) will be exchangeable under certain circumstances for Common Units and Class B Shares held by TPG Group Holdings.
+Current and former TPG partners who exchange TPG Partner Units for such Common Units in turn will have the right, pursuant to the Exchange Agreement, dated as of January 12, 2022, among TPG, TPG OpCo Holdings, L.P., TPG Operating Group II, L.P. and each of the other persons party thereto, to have their Common Units redeemed by the issuing TPG Operating Group partnerships in exchange for cash or, at our election, Class A Shares on a one-for-one basis (or, in certain circumstances, for Nonvoting Class A Shares).
+When a Common Unit is so exchanged, a corresponding Class B Share will be automatically cancelled for no additional consideration.
+Because a redemption election does not result in an entitlement to any of our voting securities, the TPG partners listed in the table would not be deemed to beneficially own the Class A Shares that they could receive in respect of their TPG Partner Units.
+The Class B Shares held by TPG Group Holdings are reflected within the beneficial ownership of GP LLC and Messrs.
 Bonderman, Coulter and Winkelried as described in footnote 2 to this table.
-Mr. Bonderman has pledged to a financial institution 24.99% of the TPG Partner Units he holds in his capacity as a TPG partner (and not, for the avoidance of doubt, the full number of shares of Class B common stock reflected in the table). - (10) Reflects the operation of Article 4.2(a) of our certificate of incorporation, which stipulates that "Free Float" (as defined under the rules of FTSE Russell relating to the Russell indices) shares of Class A common stock are entitled to at least 5.1% of the aggregate voting power (the "Free Float Threshold").
-If on any record date the votes entitled to be cast by Free Float shares of Class A common stock do not equal 5.1% of the aggregate voting power, the voting power of the shares of Class B common stock will be reduced proportionately until the Free Float Threshold is met.
-Absent the application of Article 4.2(a), the total voting power of the beneficial owner would equal approximately 97%.
+Mr. Bonderman has pledged to a financial institution 24.99% of the TPG Partner Units he holds in his capacity as a TPG partner (and not, for the avoidance of doubt, the full number of Class B Shares reflected in the table).